Ch. 7 The Interview, 12th-Eng

 Main Points of the chapter:

-Ø This chapter has been put in two parts.
-The first part is about the use of interview in journalism.
+1. This chapter has been put in two parts.
+The first part is about the use of interviews in journalism.

-Ø In his interview, Mukund tries to know from Eco how he became a successful novelist.
+2. In his interview, Mukund tries to tell Eco how he became a successful novelist.

-Ø His novel ‘The name of the Rose’ is world famous.
+7. His novel ‘The Name of the Rose’ is world famous.
 About 10-15 million copies of it were sold.

 Very Short Type Q-Ans.

-1. Who is the writer of the story ‘The Interview’?
+1. Who is the author of the story ‘The Interview’?

 Ans.
 Christopher Silvester